spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/product-reviews/managing-product-reviews.md

 * Change the status of the reviews to be displayed for shop users.
 * Delete the reviews you have found abusive, inappropriate, etc.

+## Prerequisites

 To start working with reviews, navigate to the **Products > Product Reviews** section.

 ## Checking reviews

-Before changing the status of or deleting a review, you can first read its contents.
+Before changing the status or deleting a review, you can first read its contents.

 **To read a review**, click the arrow in the very first column of the **List of product reviews** table.